algizzz/iot-sensor-logger/README.md

 ### Hardware
 The `hardware/` directory contains 3D models (`.stp`, `.m3d`) for a sensor enclosure and PCB design files (`.pcbdoc`, `.schdoc`) for a custom sensor board.

+## License

+This project is open source.
+See repository details for language statistics and activity.